-The EpiCenter for Disease Dynamics at the One Health Institute, University of California, Davis, will host the 3rd Bay Area Ecology and Evolution of Infectious Disease (BAEEID) meeting virtually on Friday, April 23, 2021, starting at 11AM Pacific.
+The EpiCenter for Disease Dynamics at the One Health Institute, University of California, Davis, will host the 3rd Bay Area Ecology and Evolution of Infectious Diseases (BAEEID) meeting virtually on Friday, April 23, 2021, starting at 11AM Pacific.

 This conference will provide students, postdocs, researchers, and faculty an opportunity to present and gather feedback on their latest research, propose new research directions, and build connections with local collaborators.